Jimjule/Bookmark-Manager/process.md

 REFACTOR - Controller now takes data from app.rb instead of having a hard-coded list, and bookmarks view prints a list from bookmarks.all

 PASSED ALL TESTS, 100% COVERAGE

+Set up a test database to be referenced during test cases instead of the production database.

+REFACTOR - Made two methods into a single load_test_database method.

+Set up a test environment variable so that the spec references the test database.

+REFACTOR - Moved bookmark functionality to index view.